top of page

 During the first seven weeks, the class will meet together to discuss innovative research projects undertaken by scholars from a variety of disciplines.
 One essential purpose of these case studies is to fulfill your general education requirements, which are central to Kilachand’s mission.
 In addition, we will use these readings to explore the structure of the discovery process, focusing on how researchers embed imaginative questions in viable research projects and balance creative ambition with intellectual modesty by selecting rigorous methodologies.
 But the test of innovative research or a creative project is not simply how well it demonstrates the explanatory power of an imaginative leap; a project of this scale must also be clearly presented so that others can appreciate the intellectual insights it offers.
 In addition to helping students design their research or creative project, then, the class will also teach students how to present technical ideas in clear language that anyone outside their chosen discipline can understand.
 In the final weeks, each student will present the project they will undertake as seniors.
 Syllabus

-Managing Groups & Teams (Yale School of Management) - 2014
+Managing Groups & Teams (Yale School of Management) - Master course

 This is a short course on the theory and practice of leading, managing, and functioning in task- performing groups and teams.
 The course has two primary goals: first, to provide you with a conceptual framework for analyzing group dynamics, diagnosing performance problems, and designing appropriate interventions, and second, to help you develop practical skills for building effective groups and teams.
 Both of these objectives will be important to your effectiveness in your study groups at School and in organizational teams of which you will be a member or leader after you graduate.
 Syllabus